 to get rolling here.
 I’m a hard worker.
 I’m ready to fight.
 I’ll fight anybody.

-deal that’s going on now a days with this huge
+That’s what’s important is that I’m here deal that’s going on now a days with this huge

 MMA thing.
 And I didn’t realize that.
 But now I’m kind of learning as I go